Manage Tailscale resources using Terraform

 Credentials and tailnet configuration

-To use Terraform with Tailscale, configure the Tailscale Terraform provider with your Tailscale credentials, which can be an OAuth client ID and secret or an API access token.
+To use Terraform with Tailscale, configure the Tailscale Terraform provider with your Tailscale credentials, which can be an OAuth client ID and secret or an Keys.

 Tailscale recommend that you use an OAuth client because an OAuth client is associated with the tailnet, not an individual user, does not expire, and supports scopes.
 For details, refer to OAuth clients.

 You must also specify your tailnet in the Tailscale Terraform provider configuration.
 You can provide a dash (-) to reference the default tailnet of the OAuth client ID and secret (or API access token) used as credentials.
 Using the default tailnet from the credential information is the best option for most users.
-Alternatively, you can specify your tailnet organization name, which you can find in the General settings page of the admin console.
+Alternatively, you can specify your tailnet ID.
+You can find your tailnet ID in the General page of the admin console.

 It is not recommended to store sensitive information, such as an OAuth client or API access token, in source control.
 Instead, use an environment variable or a secrets manager.